-China’s NIO invests in LiDAR startup Innovusion
+China’s Nio invests in LiDAR startup Innovusion

 The round of funding will allow the Los Altos, California-based company to expand its R&D team and manufacturing facilities to more quickly develop, market and deliver Innovusion Cheetah LiDAR to customers around the world, according to Junwei Bao, the company’s co-founder and CEO.
 The company primarily is targeting customers in China and the U.S.

 LiDAR is used by companies developing autonomous vehicles to detect and measure objects on the road around them.
 Most of the companies testing AVs believe LiDAR is an essential sensor required to deploy self-driving vehicles safely on public roads.
-It’s what has propelled demand for LiDAR and, in turn, an array of startups to pop up and try capture market share away from Velodyne, the long-time dominant leader in the space.
+It’s what has propelled demand for LiDAR and, in turn, an array of startups to pop up and try to capture market share away from Velodyne, the long-time dominant leader in the space.